Alfresco/alfresco-android-app/README.md

 Portions of this product distribution require certain copyright or other notices to be included with the product distribution.
 These notices may also appear in individual source files.
-Follow [3rd Party Librairies](https://github.com/Alfresco/alfresco-android-app/wiki/3rd-Party-Librairies) to have the list of librairies licenses used.
+Follow [3rd Party Libraries](https://github.com/Alfresco/alfresco-android-app/wiki/3rd-Party-Libraries) to have the list of libraries licenses used.